Jimmy444-boot/Database-Design-for-a-Local-Pizza-Business/README.md

-# 🍕 Helena Pizzeria Database Schema
+# 🍕 Helena Pizzeria Database Design

 This repository contains the SQL schema for Helena Pizzeria, a restaurant database designed to manage orders, inventory, customers, staff scheduling, and menu items.